-So the 1970s, our wages stopped rising, and now something as basic as that - that had not happened for 150 years - plunges everybody into coping with it.
 So I'm gonna look at it now by telling a story in two parts.
 I'm gonna first look at how working people coped with the end of rising wages, and then I'm gonna look at how the business community coped with it.
 Because in their two responses, the ingredients for the crisis we're now in will be laid bare.